Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 # Things you need

-You will need a UNIX terminal emulator.

-- OS X users already have the Terminal app we will use for this purpose.
-- Windows users must have [Git for Windows](https://gitforwindows.org/) installed.

 You will need to have the [Java Development Kit](https://www.oracle.com/technetwork/java/javase/downloads/) (JDK) installed.

-You will need a text editor.
+You will need the Eclipse IDE.
 I will use [Visual Studio Code](https://code.visualstudio.com).

-Note: If you have issues using the command line `code` for opening a file in VSC, try using the command `open` or look [here](https://stackoverflow.com/questions/29955500/code-is-not-working-in-on-the-command-line-for-visual-studio-code-on-os-x-ma).
+Note: I do not mind if you use other IDEs or other editors to write Java code, e.g., Visual Studio Code.
+However, if you intend to take CS 102, you should know that some instructors require students to use Eclipse.

 ---